maxbaird/fti_cuda/README.md

 1. vector-size
 2. iterations

-_vector-size_ Specifies the length of the vector _iterations_ Specifies how many times each MPI process should launch its kernel
++ _vector-size_ Specifies the length of the vector
++ _iterations_ Specifies how many times each MPI process should launch its kernel

 You will need to have FTI built and configured for a successful run.
-For more information on FTI see the [github](https://github.com/leobago/fti) repository.
+For more information on FTI see their [github](https://github.com/leobago/fti) repository.

 ## Example Run
 The following will spawn 8 MPI processes and each process will execute their kernel 10 times.

-`mpirun -8 ./fti\_cuda.out 10000 10`
+`mpirun -8 ./fti_cuda.out 10000 10`